-Here are our favourite Australian social enterprises to buy the perfect Christmas gift from.
+Here are some of our favourite Australian social enterprises to buy the perfect Christmas gift from.

 ReCo is a local refill delivery service to help Sydney residents and businesses cut down their plastic wastes and carbon footprint.
 Currently, they have a lemon myrtle laundry powder and a dishwasher powder available for refill.
 Both products are eco-friendly and toxin-free, proudly made by SimplyClean in the heart of the Northern Rivers, NSW.

 For any friend or family member with kids (or plans to have kids), The Root Cause has some perfect gifts.
 Choose from healthy-eating courses taught by certified instructors or books like Belinda Smith’s The Lunchbox Effect.

 Aussie Veterans Coffee is run by veterans with a goal to support veterans through employment opportunities.
 Their award-winning coffee, chai, tea, and hot chocolate would make for a perfect stocking-stuffer or gift under the tree—and every purchase supports veterans and their families!

 GG’s Flowers is a socially sustainable Canberra florist that employs people with special needs.

 For Dignity works with people in Asia who’ve been rescued from or are at risk of exploitation and provides them with Fair Trade conditions.
 The ethical products are also sustainable, and include bags, fashion apparel, gifts, homeware, and jewellery.